kyahikaru/hinglish-prompt-injection-detector/README.md

         ▼
     BLOCK / ALLOW (with reason)

-The key innovation is Layer 3.
+The key innovation is **Layer 3 (Contextual Guard)**.
 When the ML classifier says safe, the contextual guard checks for dangerous topic combinations regardless of surface framing.
+This layered design is what makes the system effective against real-world stealth attacks.

 ## Contextual Guard Rules